CLopMan/JACAA/docs/Task.md

 ### State Register

-The design of the state register incorporates an arbitrary-size register and a generic mutex, allowing the unit to choose between two inputs depending on the signal M7.
+The design of the state register incorporates an arbitrary-size register and a generic mux, allowing the unit to choose between two inputs depending on the signal M7.
 Additionally, another control signal, C7, has been included to control when should the register update.

 ### Memory